peteryma/image-web-crawler/README.md

 ### Setting up the framework

-For the framework, I decided to use Spring Boot to build the application.
-This allowed for easier development of the backend as well as integration with a database(2).
+Spring Boot was used to build the application for easier development of the backend as well as integration with a database(2).

 ### Implementing the backend